About the blog

 In 2011, NeuroFantastic (previously, Neurorexia) started as a small neuroscience blog at wordpress.com.

-Since its inception, NeuroFantastic has gone through two major facelifts: from its old wordpress.com domain and dated look, to its own custom domain still based on the wordpress platform, to now a magazine-style site on squarespace.
-The goal for these redesigns is not simply vanity: with each iteration, I hope NeuroFantastic will be easier to navigate and easier on the eyes.
+Since its inception, NeuroFantastic has gone through two major facelifts: from its old wordpress.com domain and dated look, to its own custom domain based on the Wordpress platform, to now a magazine-style site on SquareSpace.
+The goal for these redesigns is not simply vanity: with each iteration, I hope NeuroFantastic will be easier on the eyes.

 Questions?
 Thoughts?
 Feedback?
 I'd love to hear from you!